A PAC-Bayesian Link Between Generalisation and Flat Minima

 \textbf{Experimental protocol.} We consider classification tasks on two datasets: MNIST~\citep{lecun1998mnist} and FashionMNIST~\citep{xiao2017fashion}.
-We kept the original training set $\Scal_m$ and the original test set denoted by $\Tcal_n$ (of size $n$).
+We have kept the original training set $\S_m$ and the original test set denoted by $\Tcal_n$ (of size $n$).
 We consider the convolutional neural network of \citet{springenberg2015striving} adapted for MNIST and FashionMNIST.
 The model is composed of $4$ layers containing $10$ channels with a $5{\times}5$-kernel; we set the stride and the padding to $1$, except for the second layer, where it is fixed to $2$.
 Each of these (convolutional) layers is followed by a Leaky ReLU activation function.
 Moreover, an average pooling with a $8{\times}8$-kernel is performed before the Softmax activation function.
-To initialise the weights of the network, we use \citet{glorot2010understanding} uniform initializer, while the biases are initialised in $[-\nicefrac{1}{\sqrt{250}}, +\nicefrac{1}{1/\sqrt{250}}]$ uniformly (except the first layer, the interval is $[-\nicefrac{1}{5}, +\nicefrac{1}{5}]$).
-Hence, in this case, $\Hcal$ is the set of neural networks with a fixed architecture, and parametrised with a vector $\wbf$. while the posterior distribution $\Q$ is a Gaussian measure $\Ncal(\wbf, \sigma^2\textrm{Id})$ centered on the parameters $\wbf$ associated with the model; $\sigma$ is set to $10^{-4}$.
-Note that this distribution respects the $\Poinc(c_P)$ assumption; see \Cref{sec:fast_rates_gradient_h}.
+To initialise the weights of the network, we use \citet{glorot2010understanding} uniform initialiser, while the biases are initialised in $[-\nicefrac{1}{\sqrt{250}}, +\nicefrac{1}{\sqrt{250}}]$ uniformly (except the first layer, the interval is $[-\nicefrac{1}{5}, +\nicefrac{1}{5}]$).
+Hence, in this case, $\H$ is the set of neural networks with a fixed architecture, and parametrised with a vector $\wbf$.
+The posterior distribution $\Q$ is a Gaussian measure $\Ncal(\wbf, \sigma^2\textrm{Id})$ centred on the parameters $\wbf$ associated with the model; $\sigma$ is set to $10^{-4}$.
+Note that this distribution respects the $\Poinc(c_\P)$ assumption; see \Cref{sec:fast-rates-gradient-h}.
 We train the neural network with the (vanilla) stochastic gradient descent algorithm, where the batch size is equal to $512$, and the learning rate is fixed to $10^{-2}$.
 We train for at least $10^{4}$ gradient steps and finish the current epoch when this number of iterations is reached.
-Our loss $\loss$ is the bounded cross-entropy loss of~\citet[Section D]{DziugaiteRoy2017}.\\ In \Cref{fig:expe}, we report the evolution of three quantities: {\it (i)} the estimated value of $C$, {\it (ii)} the test risk $\hat{\Risk}_{\Tcal_n}(\Q)$ and {\it (iii)} the test risk with the 01-loss.
-More precisely, for computational reasons, the risks and $C$ are estimated by sampling one hypothesis $h\sim\Q$ and by computing the values on a mini-batch of $\Tcal_n$ (with $512$ examples) at each iteration.
-Then, \Cref{fig:expe} represents averaged values on 5 runs, each point of the curve representing the average on 100 iterations of the training process (for $10^{4}$ iterations we only plot $10^{2}$ averaged points for clarity).
+Our loss $\ell$ is the bounded cross-entropy loss of~\citet[Section D]{dziugaite2017computing}.